You know as an entrepreneur that before building your idea you should build an MVP first, the famous Minimum Viable Product.

 Supermarket Shelf: To see if your customers will actually buy your product, take a sample packaging of your product to an established supermarket and put it on the shelf.
 Observe customers interacting with your product.
 Measure the number of sales you would have accomplished.
 Stop the customer before they actually buy it, otherwise, they might be disappointed!

 5 Seconds Test — Does your target customer understand your offer?
-Show your value proposition briefly (5 seconds) to your customer and ask them what they understood.
+Show your value proposition briefly (5 seconds) to your customers and ask them what they understood.
 You will be surprised how different it can be from what you wanted to convey.

 Trackable Link: Place a unique trackable hyperlink in an email and measure whether customers click on it or not.
 This can give you an indication of the interest in your offer.

-Landing Page: A digital standalone webpage created to capture potential customers information through a specific call to action.
+Landing Page: A digital standalone webpage created to capture potential customers' information through a specific call to action.
 You can contact these customers to ask them what they expect or later when your service is ready.

 Explainer Video: Create the impression that your product is already in function and show how it works (as if it was functioning) on a video.
 Put it on your landing page, post it in the forums or send it by email and see if customers engage with your proposition.